Animal Welfare Committee UK (AWC)

-- To provide independent, authoritative, impartial and timely advice, to Defra and the Devolved Administrations in Scotland and Wales:
+(i) To provide independent, authoritative, impartial and timely advice, to Defra and the Scottish and Welsh Governments:

-- on the welfare of farmed animals, including farmed animals on agricultural land, at market, in transit and at the place of killing; and
+- on the welfare of farmed animals, including farmed animals on agricultural land, at market, in transit and at the place of killing

-- on any legislative or other changes that might be considered necessary to improve standards of animal welfare
+- on any other matters that might be considered necessary to improve standards of animal welfare

-- To provide independent scientific support and advice as required by Article 20 of Council Regulation (EC) No.1099/2009 on the protection of animals at the time of killing (also advising the Northern Ireland Assembly in this respect).
+(iii) To provide independent scientific support and advice, as requested, in line with Article 20 of Committee Regulation (EC) No.1099/2009 on the protection of animals at the time of killing (also advising the Northern Ireland Assembly in this respect).

 17 Smith Square